Comments on a Mexican Due Diligence Process

 There are different types of due diligence procedures, such as the financial, real estate, intellectual property, import and export, corporate, and of course the “overall” or general due diligence, commonly used for mergers and acquisition transactions.

-Mexican law limits the real estate ownership rights over certain regions of its territory, know as the “restricted zone” to Mexican national only.
-Additionally, ownership of real estate by foreigners or Mexican legal entities with foreigners “admission” clause requires compliance with periodic reports to the Mexican Secretary of Interior.
+Real Estate Ownership.
+Mexican law limits the real estate ownership rights over certain regions of its territory, known as the “restricted zone” to Mexican national only.
+Additionally, ownership of real estate by foreigners or Mexican legal entities with foreigners’ “admission” clause requires compliance with periodic reports to the Mexican Secretary of Foreign Relations.
 Ensuring proper compliance with these regulations is important before taking control, or participating in the capital, of a business entity.

-Labor matters are especially relevant in Mexico.
-Although in mostly any due diligence process in any country of the world labor matters are a part of the process, generally they are not a determining factor of the transaction.
-In Mexico, labor matters are a critical partof any negotiation and in certain cases become one of the main reasons for the business acquisition transaction itself.
-While some experts indicate that the Mexican labor unions’ force is becoming less radical every day, there still exist some labor unions and workers’ groups which are conflictive and result extremely costly in the day-to-day operation of a business, generating substantial costs and risks to Mexican businesses.
+Labor Matters.
+Labor matters are especially relevant in our country.
+In Mexico, unlike in other countries where labor matters do not play a decisive role in a transaction despite forming part of a due diligence process, labor issues are a significant component of any negotiation and, in some cases, become the driving force behind a sale or acquisition process.
+While some experts indicate that the Mexican labor unions’ force is becoming less radical every day, there still are some labor unions and workers’ groups which are conflictive and result extremely costly in the day-to-day operation of a business, generating substantial costs and risks.
 The strategic management of labor matters in Mexico, including labor union’s relations, goes beyond the word of the law and legal technique and, in my opinion, is truly the result of a combination of technique, awareness, intelligence, experience and some “artwork”.
-In addition to critical labor union matters, labor risks upon the acquisition of a Mexican business may result to be financially material.
+In addition to critical labor union matters, labor risks upon the acquisition of a Mexican business may result to be financially material and often give rise to purchase price adjustments in a transaction.
 It is important to briefly mention that one of the particularities of the Mexican employment relationship is the right that every worker has to receive compensation for unjustified work termination and which, among other factors, is determined based on the seniority of each worker, measured as the number of years during which each relevant worker has been employed by the particular employer.
 As Mexican labor law provides for very limited causes for justified labor termination, and those available are normally difficult to prove in court, these severance and termination compensation amounts may add-up to material amounts even in small business.
 Therefore, the risks involved should never be minimized.

 Especially in due diligence procedures, and in subsequent merger or acquisition transactions, relying on the professional advice of expert legal counsel is a determining factor for the success of a business venture.